nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Menu - Allocate Elements
   - Leena - **Sort by Innate**
-    - Level 1 - Cure / Strengthen
+    - Level 1 - Cure
     - Level 5 - FrogPrince
   - Serge
-    - Level 1 - WeakMinded / EagleEye
+    - Level 1 - WeakMinded (Top Slot)
-    - Level 2 - Revive
 - Menu - Equip
+  - Glenn - Iron Vest
+  - Leena - Magic Ring (If you have an accessory slot available)
   - Serge - Golden Earring - Magic Ring (If Leena's Accessory Slot is full)
-  - Glenn - Iron Vest - Remove Dragoon's Honor
-  - Leena
-    - Dragoon's Honor
-    - Magic Ring (If you have an accessory slot available)

 **Note:** You need Leena to hit and get the Element Levels so she can spam Elements, it's riskier to take the 2 Magic Rings, Sky Djinn Ring than Dragoon's Honor, and 2 Magic Rings.

+- Move Serge to First while running.
+(Order should be Serge, Glenn, Leena)
 - Head to the Main Hall and head to the Bottom Left Door, avoid going near the bats as they will zoom in on you once they realize you're near them.
 Head to the Door near the Blue Shifter Pad, and activate the Switch (Order should be Serge, Glenn, Leena)
 - Follow the path and activate the blue switch, hit select once so the order will be Glenn, Leena, Serge
 - Head to the Blue Shifter Pad, it'll shift your order to Leena, Glenn, Serge, and activate the Maze Switch again.